Theawesomeboophis/UndeadPeopleUnpacked/README.md

 # UndeadPeopleUnpacked
 Undead People, unpacked and ready to be built.

-This is where all PRs go, the changes are then sent in a PR to firestorm for evaluation.
+This is where all PRs go before being packed into the main repo.